 Mona Kanwal Sheikh is Research Coordinator and Senior Researcher at the Danish Institute for International Studies (DIIS).
 Her main area of expertise is militant movements in Pakistan, especially the movements related to the Pakistani Taliban.
-Her research focuses on religious justifications of, and mobilization to, violence.
-Sheikh's research also focuses on the dynamics behind transnational jhad, particularly the dynamics driving al-Qaeda and the Islamic State movement.
-Theoretically, Sheikh has contributed to the development of a sociotheological approach to religious violence and the securitization theory's conceptualization of religion.
+Her research focuses on religious justifications of, and mobilisation to, violence.
+Sheikh's research also focuses on the dynamics behind transnational jihad, particularly the dynamics driving al-Qaeda and the Islamic State movement.
+Theoretically, Sheikh has contributed to the development of a sociotheological approach to religious violence and the securitization theory's conceptualisation of religion.

 PROFESSOR EBRAHIM MOOSA (2016-2017)